 In this article you will learn about three common mistakes of funeral planning.
 You'll also learn how to avoid them.

 Mistake No. 1: Not planning a funeral in advance

 The most common regret people have when dealing with the loss of a loved one is not knowing what that person wanted for his or her funeral arrangements.
 Family members are faced with planning a funeral quickly, while they are experiencing increased stress and difficult emotions.
 Planning your funeral in advance takes this hardship off family and allows them to grieve and heal.

-It’s challenging to consider your own passing, but planning a in advance ensures your wishes are followed, and you can lock in today's prices on many items.
 Planning end-of-life details ahead of time gives you more control over what happens.
 You can specify everything from the type of service to your final resting place, readings and passages, songs, and even choose a catering menu and flower arrangements.
 This can be especially important if family members may not agree with your choices.

 Get your free Insider's Guide